 Workers who provide essential services (including water, electricity, hospital, fire, prison, air traffic control, meteorology, telecommunications, and the government printing office and port authority) must give two weeks' notice of intent to strike.
 The International Labor Organization considered the list of essential services to be overly broad by international standards, in particular highlighting the inclusion of the government printing office and port authority.
-Strikes within the essential-services sector were rare, but there were strikes within the hospitality and public-works sectors during the year.
+There were no strikes within the essential services sector, but postal workers and some workers at a psychiatric hospital went on strike during the year.
+Protests were peaceful.